 “Something unique and welcoming at EMU was that professors instituted an open-door policy of sorts.
 I did not have the privilege of experiencing this as an undergrad.
 I had plenty of questions for all faculty members, not just [my] professors.
 The saying that there’s no such thing as a bad question – well, I took full advantage of that.”
 Read more about Qaiser’s time at EMU…

 Application and Admission

-Applications for the Spring 2014 semester are currently being accepted.
-Applications for the 2014-15 academic year will be received beginning October 2013 and are reviewed on a rolling admissions basis beginning in January.
-Notifications of early acceptance or rejection will be sent in early March by mail.
+Applications for the spring 2014 semester are currently being accepted.
+Applications for fall 2015 are currently being accepted and are reviewed on a rolling admissions basis beginning in February.
+Notifications of early acceptance or rejection will be sent in March by mail.